jorabra/attachment-saver/README.rst

 Attachment saver
 ================

-``attachment-saver`` is a simple, yet very useful piece of code which helps to meat out email's attachments.
+``attachment-saveri.pl`` is a simple, yet very useful piece of code which helps to meat out email's attachments.
 It's best used in combination with *Mailfilter*, *Procmail* or similar.

 **Requirements:**